 Among the most notable ones is that of building a network.
 One that will actually support you in introducing you to the right people, uncovering opportunities disguised as impossible projects, and suggesting areas of future improvement.

-You’ll also need to become an ongoing learner, engage in leadership programs, and advance your skills and professional development, just to stay on top of the trends.
-Skills are those hard (budgeting, planning, scheduling, etc.) and soft (active listening, conflict management, etc.) skills that you nurture through experience.
+You’ll also need to become an ongoing learner, engage in leadership programs, and advance your skills and professional development just to stay on top of the trends.
+Skills are those hard (budgeting, planning, scheduling, etc.) and soft (active listening, conflict management, etc.) skills you nurture through experience.

 Professional development is the domain-specific knowledge that comes from training, communities of practice, and certified bodies.
 Not to mention that you need to earn 60 professional development units (PDUs) over three years to maintain your PMP certification: 35 to be spent on courses, with the remaining 25 to be spent on volunteering at another company, attending events, writing industry-related articles, or speaking at conferences.

 Don’t forget about your personal brand as well.
 This represents how people perceive you in the project management community.
 Every project, product, blog article, video, speech, and testimonial you deliver reflects your work.
-A portfolio that acts as a first impression for all your future career and business interactions.
+A portfolio is good if that acts as a first impression for all your future career and business interactions.

 The road to gaining project leadership roles

 You’re doing well up until this point.
 You already know that you’re capable of becoming a leader and what to expect from the journey.

 Now comes the hard part: the steps and actions you need to take to make the leap to one of the more impactful leadership roles.

 For this, we’ve hand-picked a few of the best senior project managers in leadership roles and asked them what worked and didn’t work when it came to advancing their careers.
 Across all interviews, four common pieces of advice overlapped each other over and over: